 What is a story treatment?

-What does a treatment do?
+What does a treatment do,

-• It summarizes the plot and characters in your idea.
+- Summarize the plot and characters in your idea.

-• It communicates the tone and theme of your idea.
+- Communicate the tone and theme of your idea.

-• It entices buyers and producers into developing your idea.
+- Entice buyers and producers into developing your idea.

 Sounds simple, right?

-You need to identify the heart of your story, and cut out everything else.
+Writing a treatment is harder than it looks.
+You need to identify the heart of your story and cut out everything else.

-If you haven’t already written your screenplay, this can be especially challenging because you have nothing to work off from.
+If you haven’t already written your screenplay, this can be especially challenging because you have nothing to work from.

 As mentioned, film treatments have a particular structure and some “rules” to abide by.
 But before we get into that, we should take a look at the story you’re pitching.